 - Flush the system with fresh water – Every few weeks, you should flush the system with fresh water to prevent the build-up of salts.

-- Inspect the plants regularly for signs of stress or disease and take corrective action if necessary.
-Make sure that they are healthy and growing properly.
+- Inspect the plant regularly for signs of stress or disease and take corrective action if necessary.
+Make sure that they are healthy and growing properly in drip system.

-- Harvest the plants – When they are ready, harvest them and start the cycle again with new plants.
+- Harvest the plants – When they are ready, harvest them and start the cycle again with new plant.

-There are many benefits to using a drip hydroponic system, including:
+There are many benefits to using a drip system, including: